pydicom/deid/docs/_docs/examples/recipe.md

 a deid recipe.
 If you want a reminder about how to write this text file, [read here]({{ site.baseurl }}/getting-started/dicom-config), and we hope to at some point have an interactive way as well (let us know your feedback!).
+The basic gist of the file is that we have different sections.

+ - In the `%header` section we have a list of actions to take on header fields
+ - We can define groups, either field names `%fields` or values from fields `%values` to reference in header actions
-The basic gist of the file is that we have sections.
-In the `%header` section we have a list of actions to take on header fields, and in each `filter` section we have lists of criteria to check image headers against, and given a match, we flag the image as belonging to the group.
+ - In the `%filter` section we have lists of criteria to check image headers against, and given a match, we flag the image as belonging to the group.

 In this small tutorial, we will walk through the basic steps of loading a recipe, interacting with it, and then using it to replace identifiers.
 If you want to